 Roundup lawsuits are not class action lawsuits.
 Instead, they will be consolidated as MDL, or Multi-District Litigation, where each plaintiff can expect to receive a real settlement, based upon the individual injuries and damages incurred by each plaintiff.

 If a member of your family suffered a serious injury or health problem as a result of a defective product or dangerous drug, long-term, or even life-long, medical care may be required.
 This could be incredibly expensive and since medical costs are continually rising may be largely unknown at the time of settlement or trial.
 If a member of your family died due to a defective product or dangerous drug, no amount of money can undo that wrong.
 It is our fervent hope that every defective products, drug or other medication lawsuit we file can serve to make the manufacturer take note of the loss and pain its product has caused.
 When that fails to make a company take action in the form of a product recall, greater warnings about its use and ultimately making safer products, we rely on their profit motivation to make them do the right thing.
 Unfortunately, in all too many cases it is only the fear of lawsuits and large settlements and verdicts that makes a company become a better corporate citizen.

 Most states have Roundup lawsuit time limits; however, the majority of all persons having been exposed to Roundup will fall within those time limits if they contact an attorney in the near future.
-For specific time limits for your claim, please fill out the form at right and one of our attorneys will contact you as quickly as possible, usually within the hour.
+For specific time limits for your claim, please contact us and one of our attorneys will contact you as quickly as possible, usually within the hour.